 Overdrive features are available from the On-Display-Settings menu of the display.
 In addition to offering regular brightness, color, or sharpness tweaks, allow users to improve screen response time through appropriate settings or enable and disable enhancements like Black or Darkness Stabilizer, improving the display of different shades of black.
 Different manufacturers offer similar features under different names like Night Boost, Shadow Boost, or Darkness Control.

 Connecting the monitor to your console should be pretty straightforward, and you should make sure you use high-performance cables that support the resolution and frame rate that you’re planning to game on.

-When plugging in cables, you should make sure that they are in the correct ports of both the console and the monitor.
-The last thing you would want is running to file an RMA with Sony or Microsoft complaining that the consoles cannot do 4K at 120Hz and later finding that you were connected to the monitor via an incompatible port.
+When plugging in cables, you should ensure they are in the correct ports of both the console and the monitor.
+The last thing you would want is running to file an RMA with Sony or Microsoft, complaining that the consoles cannot do 4K at 120Hz and later finding that you were connected to the monitor via an incompatible port.

 Supposedly you have hooked up a high refresh rate monitor to your Xbox Series X/S, and you find yourself being limited to 60Ghz even if your monitor supports 120Hz via HDMI 2.1.
 Here is a short guide on how to enable the 120Hz refresh rate.
 However, there are chances that FreeSync would be disabled.